davidgasquez/dotfiles/README.md

 ## Overview

 My primary OS is **Arch Linux** at this moment and some of these configurations are tuned to work on it.
-I'm using Arc Theme colors as base for my system.
+I'm using Nord Theme colors as base for my system.

 ## Installation